 Love them or loathe them, squats are one of the most effective exercises you can do.
 It's very important, however, that you do them just right to maximize effectiveness and prevent injury.

-Since we're all in backside-toning mode for beach season, here's a primer on how exactly to do the perfect squat.
-Keep reading for step-by-step instructions.
+Here's a primer on how exactly to do the perfect squat.

 - Stand with your head facing forward and your chest held up and out.